The Lands

 Ruler: The King or Queen in Exile of the Seven Hills

-Subjects: All Holemgar (Hill Dwarves) who recognise the King or Queen in Exile
+Subjects: All Holemgar (Hill Dwarves) who recognize the King or Queen in Exile

 Notes: The Dwarven homeland of the Seven Hills was lost to an incursion of Hill Giants many Dwarvish generations ago.
 Since then all survivors of that invasion have lived in exile.
-Many flocked to the younger Dwarvish homeland of Mount Hammer while others live scattered among humans.
+Many flocked to the younger Dwarvish homeland of Mount Hammer while others live scattered among Humans.
 All the Holemgar (Hill Dwarves) are supposed to owe allegiance to the King or Queen in Exile.
-The present monarch is King Tharbadin who is descended from the last ruling monarch and is cousin of the Monarch of Mount Hammer.
+The present monarch is King Tivadar who is descended from the last ruling monarch and is cousin of the Monarch of Mount Hammer.
 The royal family try to marry with both members of the Karumgar (Mountain Dwarf) nobility and with dedicated and useful commoners among the Holemgar.
 His only territory is the isolated Fugitives Forge in the foothills of the Pillar Mountains – nominal capital of the Holemgar movement and nothing more than a fortress-village and associated (dwindling) copper mine.
-It sits on a tiny craggy island in the junction of two rivers overlooking a waterfall.
-It can only be accessed by two bridges and secret tunnels under the rivers.
+It sits on a tiny river island overlooking a waterfall.
+It can only be accessed by two tunnels under the river.

 PORT GRAZIA